Updated: Mar 29

 Kids need lots of movement and asking them to stay with quiet play for too long may ignite their whining and cranky expressions.
 Offer activities that allow for movement interspersed with quiet and focused toys.

-Awareness of time factors of each activity will aide effective planning.
+Awareness of the time factors for each activity will aide effective planning.

 Knowing how long it takes a child to finish a puzzle, and whether or not this child can leave an unfinished puzzle without expressing anxiety, will help parents decide whether or not to add puzzles as a play choice before dinner time.